-To clarify, we remind you that the MPRN number refers to the location of a connection to the electricity network, while the meter number usually refers to a serial number of a specific meter.
-If you call ESB to find out what your MPRN is you may be asked to provide the meter serial number or the address, to help them identify your meter's location.
+The MPRN number refers to the location of a connection to the electricity network, while the meter number usually refers to a serial number of a specific meter.
+If you call ESB to find out what your MPRN number is, you may be asked to provide the meter serial number (MSN) or the address to help them identify your meter's location.

-Note that the GPRN number can also not be found on your gas meter.
+Note that like your MPRN number, your GPRN number can not be found on the gas meter.

 GPRN stands for Gas Point Reference Number.
 Like how your MPRN number indicates the location of your home's connection to the electricity network, your GPRN number references where you are connected to the national gas network.
 You'll need your GPRN number for the following: